 Forget Brat summer...
 A Jamie Lee Curtis summer is upon us.
-The actress has been booked and busy of late, with a guest role in The Bear, and the Freakier Friday sequel nearly here.
+The actress has been booked and busy of late, with a guest role in The Bear, the Freakier Friday sequel, and a starring role opposite Nicole Kidman in Scarpetta.
 Now, she's officially stepping into the iconic role of Jessica Fletcher in the highly anticipated Murder, She Wrote reboot.
 After Deadline revealed Universal’s plans for a new feature adaptation, Curtis confirmed she is “a minute away” from taking on the beloved amateur sleuth originally played by Angela Lansbury.
 Here's what you need to know.

 Who’s involved?